MadBomber/debug_me/README.md

 debug_me # Prints only the header banner consisting of tag, method name, file name and line number

 debug_me('INFO') # Also prints only the header but with a different tag

+debug_me(levels: 5) # Along with the header, show the call stack back this many levels

 debug_me {} # prints the default header and __ALL__ variables